Polygon triangulation

 In computational geometry, polygon triangulation is the partition of a polygonal area (simple polygon) P into a set of triangles, i.e., finding a set of triangles with pairwise non-intersecting interiors whose union is P.

 Triangulations may be viewed as special cases of planar straight-line graphs.
 When there are no holes or added points, triangulations form maximal outerplanar graphs.

 Polygon triangulation without extra vertices

 Over time, a number of algorithms have been proposed to triangulate a polygon.

-Special cases
+Convex polygon triangulation

 The 42 possible triangulations for a convex heptagon (7-sided convex polygon).
 This number is given by the 5th Catalan number.

 It is trivial to triangulate any convex polygon in linear time into a fan triangulation, by adding diagonals from one vertex to all other non-nearest neighbor vertices.